polyfact/hub/docs/README.md

-# Polyfact Hub
+# PolyFact Hub

-This repository contains the source code for the Polyfact Hub.
-The Polyfact Hub is a web application that allows users to browse the packages built with Polyfact SDKs, and all the links related to the Polyfact Library.
+This repository contains the source code for the PolyFact Hub.
+The PolyFact Hub is a web application that allows users to browse the packages built with PolyFact SDKs, and all the links related to the PolyFact Library.
 It is built using ClojureScript and Clojure.
-(More specifically, shadow-cljs and [tailwindcss](https://github.com/tailwindlabs/tailwindcss))
+(More specifically, shadow-cljs and [tailwindcss](https://github.com/tailwindlabs/tailwindcss)).

 ## Setup